Academic Resource Center

 Online tutorial help is provided through Smarthinking.com.
 Students can access up to 7 hours of help each year with writing, math, science, business, and many other fields of study through this online service.
 Smarthinking.com is accessed through TritonPass and is available 24/7.

-If you have a request for an accommodation based on the impact of a disability, it is Iowa Central's policy that you visit Academic Assistance and Accommodations website and identify your request by submitting the public accomodation request form; then contact the Academic Assistance & Accommodations Coordinator to discuss your specific needs and to provide supporting information and documentation, so we may determine appropriate accommodations.
+If you have a request for an accommodation based on the impact of a disability, it is Iowa Central's policy that you visit Academic Assistance and Accommodations website and identify your request by submitting the public accommodation request form.
+Then contact the Academic Assistance & Accommodations Coordinator to discuss your specific needs, to provide supporting information and documentation, and so we may determine appropriate accommodations.
 The office for accommodations is located in the Academic Resource Center, and it can be reached by calling 515-574-1045.

 A wide variety of media including books, DVDs, and periodicals is located in the Academic Resource Center.
 Computers, printers, and headphones are provided for student use.
+Students will be charged a replacement/processing fee for items not returned by the end of the current semester.
 Photocopying and color printing are available for a nominal fee.

 The Academic Resource Center staff provides research assistance and helps with the use of computers.